hashicorp/nomad-pack/docs/detailed-usage.md

 nomad-pack destroy hello-world
 ```

 If you deployed the pack with a `--name` value, pass in the name you gave the pack.
-For instance, if you deployed with the command:
+For instance, if you deployed it with the following command.

 ```shell
 nomad-pack run hello-world --name hola-mundo